YounesBB/Storage_Rental/gr2232/core/README.md

 ### Json:

-Json takes care of persitence to and from .json files.
+Json takes care of persitence to and from <strong>.json files</strong>.
 It also handels serializing and deserializing.
 This means the reading and writing of Unit or UnitList to a .json object.
 This can be done both remotely and locally.
 For example the server might pass a UnitList as a json object.
 This will then be deserialized into a UnitList object.

+### JSON schema:

+We decided to use [JSON schema](https://json-schema.org/) to document our JSON-data files.
+The reason for this is that JSON schema provides clear human- and machine readable documentation.

+Click [here](../../gr2232/config/jsonSchema/unit.schema.json) to see the JSON schema, that is a documentation for the JSON-data files that are used in the application.

 ## Maven build